herve4m/quay-api-operator/docs/crds/TeamOidc.md

 ### name

-Name of the user or team that gets permission to new created repositories in the organization.
-For robot accounts use the `namespace`+`shortrobotname` format.
+Name of the team to synchronize or unsynchronize with an OIDC group.
+That team must exist (see the Team resource to create it).

 __Type__: string